gf-dcc/data-model/README.md

 ### Using the LinkML framework

-For now, please reference the doc in our sister DCC repo to understand the LinkML framework and files.
+For now, please reference [the docs in our sister DCC repo](https://github.com/nf-osi/nf-metadata-dictionary/#data-model-framework) to understand the LinkML framework and files.

 ### Updating DCA configuration